-Simpson University's criteria for admission are based on the university's desire and commitment for each student to find success in their academic and faith endeavors.
+Simpson University's criteria for admissions are based on the university's desire and commitment for each student to find success in their academic and faith endeavors.
 Acceptance decisions are based on a potential for academic success, an understanding of expected lifestyle behaviors, and evidence that the individual will thrive in a Christ-centered academic community.

-First-time freshman standard admission: Standard admission to Simpson University for non-science majors is based on a calculated index score.
-(Index= unweighted High School GPA x composite SAT score).
-ACT scores will be converted to SAT equivalent for calculation.
+FIRST-TIME FRESHMAN STANDARD ADMISSION: Standard admission to Simpson University for non-science majors is based on a calculated index score.
+(Index = Unweighted High School GPA x Composite SAT Score).
+Note: ACT scores will be converted to SAT equivalent for calculation.